-After downloading the SDK, the QVM is available on your local machine.
-You can initialize a local QVM server by typing qvm -S into your terminal.
+The QVM is part of the Forest SDK, and it's available for you to use on your local machine.
+After downloading and installing the SDK, you can initialize a local QVM server by typing qvm -S into your terminal.
 You should see the following message.